segmentio/segment-docs/src/connections/destinations/catalog/zendesk/index.md

 1. From the Segment web app, click **Catalog**.
 2. Search for "Zendesk" in the Catalog, select it, and choose which of your sources to connect the destination to.
-3. Enter your Zendesk domain and click the 'Connect' button - you'll be redirected to Zendesk OAuth.
-Use the standard email and password you use to Sign In to your Zendesk account.
+3. Enter your Zendesk domain and click **Connect**.
+The Zendesk OAuth login opens in a new tab.
+Sign in with your Zendesk credentials to authenticate.
 In the Zendesk settings, add your email in the **Email** setting and your password in the **Password** setting.
 4. Add your Zendesk subdomain in the **Subdomain** setting (not including `.zendesk.com`).

 ## Identify